skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 | Beck, "Leaving him is suicidal for you!"

 They draw their swords and start to fight as they fall down to the quarterdeck.
-With them gone, Thordek, Thu'fir, and Eomer are free to choose who they will obey.
+With them gone, Thordek, Thu'fir, and Eomier are free to choose who they will obey.
 Should they abandon the captain, or risk the entire ship by trying to come about?
 Cutting across the wind will be very dangerous.

-> Yes, Eomer is mysteriously on deck again, even though he went in.
+> Yes, Eomier is mysteriously on deck again, even though he went in.
 > This is one of those moments where the dungeon master lost track and
 > slipped up.
 I guess he came back outside for some reason?

 They choose to go back for the captain and begin trying to turn about.
 As the ship turns across the wind, they loose control of the wheel and the ship turns sideways.
-Eomer and Thu'fir try to regain course.
+Eomier and Thu'fir try to regain course.
 Waves wash over the deck.
 Thordek looses his footing and slides away, ramming into the railing.